GLOBAL MARKETS-World stocks stall as U.S.-China tensions flare again

 A four-day rally that had lifted world stocks to near-record highs stalled on Thursday after China said it would retaliate for U.S. legislation backing Hong Kong's protesters, leaving investors concerned as to the extent of the Chinese response.

 Fading hopes of a rapprochement between the world's two biggest economies before additional, potentially damaging tariff hikes kick in has lowered risk appetite, pushing the benchmark German 10-year government yield to its lowest since Nov.
-1. The yen - a safe-haven currency - gained against the U.S. dollar, recovering from six-month lows.
+1 .
+The yen - perceived as a safe-haven currency - ticked up from six-month lows against the U.S. dollar.

-London's blue-chip index fell from two-month highs and a pan-European stocks index was down 0.2%, led by trade-sensitive sectors such as autos, down 0.6% and tech, down 0.4%.
-The U.S. legislation, which threatens sanctions for human rights violations and seeks to safeguard Hong Kong's autonomy, prompted China to warn of "firm countermeasures".
+A pan-European stocks index retreated from four-year peaks hit earlier in the week, ending 0.1% lower, led by the trade-sensitive auto sector, down 0.8% for its worst day in more than a week.
+The U.S. legislation, which threatens sanctions for human rights violations and seeks to safeguard Hong Kong's autonomy, prompted China to warn of "firm counter measures".

+But fears as to the extent of Chinese retaliation eased during London trading.
+"The market is reacting in a cautiously positive way to the fact that we don't have any details of (China's) retaliation," said Ken Odeluga, market analyst at City Index in London.

-China's state council said that it would step up punishment for intellectual property violations - a key sticking point in the U.S.-China conflict - and that it would lower non-tarrif trade barriers.
-Fears as to the extent of Chinese retaliation started to ease during London trading.
+"I think we'll know more in the coming days and the market is keeping its powder dry for that."
+Meanwhile, China's state council said that it would step up punishment for intellectual property violations - a key sticking point in the U.S.-China conflict - and that it would lower non-tariff trade barriers.

-"When you see the optics of siding with Hong Kong against the mainland, that would seem at face value to be intuitively antagonist to the prospect of the trade negotiations," said Jeremy Stretch, head of G10 FX strategy at CIBC capital markets.
-However, he said, "It may prove to be the case that despite the threat of a Chinese reprisal they may not be quite as significant or dynamic as feared.

-U.S. markets are closed for Thanksgiving, but equity futures for all three major indexes were down between 0.2% and 0.3 %.
-EUROZONE RECOVERY

-Eurozone economic sentiment rebounded more than expected in November, with more optimism in the services sector, data from the European Commission showed.
-Sentiment in industry, among consumers, and in the industry, all improved but remain below zero.
+EUROPE AND BRITAIN Markets' mood improved also after data showed euro zone economic sentiment rebounded more than expected in November.
+Sentiment in industry, among consumers, and in industry all improved but remain below zero.
 The euro was little changed by the news.

-Data released on Thursday also showed that bank lending to eurozone companies in October rebounded, after dropping the month before.
-BREXIT JITTERS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)